Appeals court upholds restrictive Texas abortion law

-Those opposed to the law have said it amounts to a veiled attempt to limit abortions by imposing costly and unnecessary regulations, adding that the law may be copied by other states trying to limit abortions within their borders.
+Those opposed to the law have said it is a veiled attempt to limit abortions by imposing costly and unnecessary regulations, adding that the law may be copied by other states trying to limit abortions within their borders.

-A three-judge panel of the U.S. Court of Appeals for the Fifth Circuit found on Thursday that a federal judge erred last year in blocking the law.
-The U.S. Supreme Court allowed it to go into effect but had sent parts of the case back to the appeals court for review.
+A federal judge erred last year in blocking the law, a three-judge panel from the U.S. Court of Appeals for the Fifth Circuit found.
+The U.S. Supreme Court later allowed it to go into effect.

 "The district court's opinion took the wrong approach to the rational basis test," the 5th Circuit's decision said.